 Lady Doris was made by Vosper in 1939 as an RAF Seaplane tender, and saw active service in WW2.
 She’s registered as a National Historic Ship, along with just 1,300 other ships in the UK.
 Meaning she can fly a special ensign flag to “show off” her place in British Maritime History…

-I’m moving to Uganda, and so with a heavy heart, I need to find her a new home, or new owners who will have the passion, time and resources to care for her properly.
+I’m moving to Uganda, and so with a heavy heart, I need to find her a new home, or new owners who will have the passion and time to care for her properly.
 With some care and attention she could make a lovely Liveaboard, Spare room (AirBnb) or of course be used for various adventures up and down the Thames, or beyond.

 She’s currently moored in Kingston Upon Thames, near London, in a very beautiful spot, so why not come and have a look at her one day and enjoy a coffee or tipple on board.
-Please make sure you read this advert fully before getting in touch.
-I’ve made it pretty comprehensive - but would of course love to answer any further questions you’ve got, once you’ve tackled this….
+I would of course love to answer any further questions you’ve got, once you’ve tackled this rather long advert!

 How can you get your hands on Lady Doris:

-The price to buy Lady Doris is £35k.
-However, my main concern is making sure that she goes to someone with the passion & skill or resources, to look after her.
+The price to buy Lady Doris is £25k.
+However, my main concern is making sure that she goes to someone with the passion to look after her.
 She needs someone who can take her to the next level, so that she can carry on being enjoyed by you, and by society at large.
 I would love to hear from a Maritime Museum for example.

 I’m very open to offers - as whilst I have financial considerations of course, my priority is that she’s going to be well looked after.
 So, if you are interested, please explain a bit about yourself, and make me an offer, no matter how peculiar you might think it is - you never know… joint ownership perhaps?
 Or perhaps you have a vacant mooring you’d like have her on?